grapa-dev/grapa/docs-src/docs/grapa_ecosystem_positioning.md

 - **Template engines** with dynamic syntax modification
 - **Multi-language environments** where different syntaxes need to coexist

-**Grapa is the only modern language with working implementations of SQL and PROLOG through runtime grammar extension.**
+**Grapa is the only modern language with example implementations of SQL, PROLOG, and LISP through runtime grammar extension.**

 #### **4. Binary Data Analysis**
 ```grapa